sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-03-cloudformation-template-anatomy.md

 </div>
 <div class="card tip">
   <div class="card-body">
-    cfn-flip is super handy if examples arent in a format that you're used to working with
+    <a href = "https://github.com/awslabs/aws-cfn-template-flip">cfn-flip</a> is super handy if examples arent in a format that you're used to working with
   </div>
 </div>